-Kouri island is a small island in northern Okinawa, connected by once was the longest cross ocean beach in Asia.
+Kouri island is a small island in northern Okinawa, connected by what was once the longest cross ocean beach in Asia.
 Kouri island has become a checkpoint for visitors, yet still relatively underdeveloped.

 Kouri bridge connecting Okinawa main island and Kouri island

-It takes about ten minutes to drive around Kouri island, somewhere you will see signs pointing out to the ocean that reads “ハートロック” – Heart Rock in English.
+It takes about ten minutes to drive around Kouri island.
+There are places where you will see signs pointing out to the ocean that reads “ハートロック” – Heart Rock in English.
 Follow the sign down the beach, and you will see many parking lots with a small pathway down to the beach.
 Congratulations, you just discover the most loving place in Okinawa.
-You will see two rocks out in the sea with the shape of heart standing side by side.
+You will see two rocks out in the sea with the shape of a heart standing side by side.
 Kouri island is also known as the Island of Love because of these two rocks.
-Legend says that they were once two lovers trying to marry each other despite the disapproval of their family ( families were formed by arranged marriage back in the days ).
+Legend says that they were once two lovers trying to marry each other despite the disapproval of their family (families were formed by arranged marriage back in the days).
 They threaten to commit suicide by drowning in the ocean together.
-Again the Ryukyu god was touched by their love ( Oh yeah, the Ryukyu god was a busy man ), so he turned the couple into two heart rocks in the middle of the sea, so they can be together and never be separated by their families.
+Again the Ryukyu god was touched by their love (Oh yeah, the Ryukyu god was a busy man), so he turned the couple into two heart rocks in the middle of the sea, so they can be together and never be separated by their families.

 Heart Rocks on the island of love, Kouri Island, Okinawa.

 The more realistic version of the story is the bottom of these rocks though, like many others in Okinawa, has been washed by the tide and wind for centuries.
 Thus, they appear as how they are today.
 With a little bit of human imagination, two ordinary rocks have turned into one of the most popular tourist spots in Okinawa.